 In the hierarchy of financial review processes, the results of an audit provide the highest level of assurance over financial statements, as the auditor corroborates the assertions of management.

-This method is narrower in scope than an audit, still providing an evaluation of a business’s books, but generally limiting the analysis to analytical procedures and assessment of management.
+A review is narrower in scope than an audit, still providing an evaluation of a business’s books, but generally limiting the analysis to analytical procedures and assessment of management.
 This results in limited assurance over the financial statements as there is a higher reliance on management’s assertions versus independent testing.

 What specific financial statements need to be included in the financial statement package to be considered a complete set of financial statements?